assen-totin/powershell-unixattributes/README.md

 PowerShell cmdlet for adding Unix Attributes to AD user

 This is a small cmdlet to add Unix Attributes to an existing Windows Active Directory.
 It is especially useful on Windows Server 2016 where Microsoft removed the NIS service and the GUI tools for managing Unix Attributes from ADUC.
+It will automatically find and assign the next available UID.

 # Usage